Sign Up for Alerts on Advocacy

 Sanitation and Water for All

-MWA is one of four alliances recognized as a civil society partner with SWA.
-Several MWA members are recognized as NGO partners in SWA.
+MWA and several MWA members are recognized as NGO members in SWA.